 We reckon the latest model is one of the best SUVs you can buy today, especially if you need a lot of space.
 All models are seven-seaters and, unusually, each seat can comfortably carry an adult.

-Really, the Sorento straddles both mainstream and premium SUV sectors because of the design, quality and technology on display.
+Really, the Sorento straddles both the mainstream and premium SUV sectors because of the design, quality and technology on display.
 If you want a seriously luxurious Sorento, look for a top-spec '4' model.
 This is lavishly equipped with ventilated seats, a panoramic sunroof and window blinds for the second row.

 Phill Tromans, Contributor